lyonva/ScheduleBot/README.md

 As you can see, following the intitial prompt to the bot, it will ask about the following information:

-- 1. The name of your event.
+- The name of your event.
-- 2. The start and end dates of your event.
+- The start and end dates of your event.
-- 3. The type of your event.
-It is also worth noting that you can edit the list of event types that the bot knows.
+- The type of your event.
+It is also worth noting that you can edit the list of event types that the bot knows (take a look at the "I don't really want to work at 3.a.m." section below for more details).
-- 4. The description of your event.
+- The description of your event.
 This information is optional.
 If you do not have a description to add to your event, you can simply put:

 ```
 !done